tkant/datum/README.md

 The following are features planned for development:

 * Add a serializer with support for Ember `DS.ActiveModelAdapter`
-* Add support for response latency to simulate slow user connections to the API
 * Add support for singularizing a request to a singular response
 * Add support for specifying the resource `id` field, speficically to mimic MongoDB `_id` based formats
 * Add support for a  `--json-root false` flag to remove the root resource JSON object for Ember.js based resources